DavidLGoldberg/jumpy/README.md

 # Jumpy
-An Atom plugin that creates dynamic hot keys to jump around files across visible panes.
+An Atom plugin that creates dynamic hot keys to jump around files and across visible panes.

 ## How to jump
 1. Hit <kbd>shift</kbd> + <kbd>enter</kbd>